Astros vs. Mariners Player Props Betting Odds

 Crawford Stats

-- Crawford enters this game looking to extend his seven-game hit streak.
-In his last 10 outings he is hitting .351 with four doubles, three home runs, nine walks and seven RBI.
+- Crawford has picked up a hit in eight straight games.
+During his last 10 games he is batting .308 with four doubles, two home runs, seven walks and six RBI.

 Crawford Recent Games